mrodden/ibmcloud-iam-rs/README.md

 A collection of Rust modules for interacting with IBM Cloud IAM (Identity and Access Managment)

 Current features:
-  - Requesting IAM access tokens via an intelligent and thread safe caching mechanism (`ibmcloud_iam::token::TokenManager`)
+  - Requesting IAM access tokens via an intelligent and thread safe caching mechanism (`TokenManager`)
   - Validating IAM access tokens and inspecting the claims within

 Future plans: